-- 1. Monitor compliance with State and federal law requirements that teachers be appropriately licensed; - 2.
-Through incentives for voluntary transfers, professional development, recruiting programs, or other effective strategies, ensure that minority students and students from low-income families are not taught at higher rates than other students by unqualified, out-of-field, or inexperienced teachers; and - 3.
-Ensure parents/guardians of students in schools receiving Title I funds are notified of their right to request their students' classroom teachers' professional qualifications.
+- 1. Monitor compliance with State and federal law requirements that teachers be appropriately licensed and highly qualified for their assignments; - Through incentives for voluntary transfers, professional development, recruiting programs, or other effective strategies, ensure that minority students and students from low-income families are not taught at higher rates than other students by unqualified, out-of-field, or inexperienced teachers; and - 3.
+Ensure parents/guardians of students in schools receiving Title I funds are notified: (a) of their right to request their students' classroom teachers' professional qualifications, and (b) whenever their child is assigned to, or has been taught for 4 or more consecutive weeks by, a teacher who is not highly qualified.

-20 U.S.C. §6312(e)(1)(A).
+LEGAL REF.: 20 U.S.C. §6319.